rustyollie/mallet-replication/final_analysis/README.md

 The data for this part of the analysis can be found in the `final_analysis_input` folder in our data repository: [Data For Replication](https://www.dropbox.com/scl/fo/2qg8lv11j41ytjp2ru3k7/AHfF5xuQUVdtFNYKjcwMBa0?rlkey=py6mt8kztk72g8ity4hqlpbqc&st=9d8zn45r&dl=0)

-First download the data, create a folder named `data` within the `final_analysis` directory, and place the `final_analysis_input` folder and files into the `data` directory.
+First download the data, create a directory named `data` within the `final_analysis` directory, and place the `final_analysis_input` folder and files into the `data` directory.
 Alternatively, one could store the data elsewhere and change the `input_path` parameters in the config files, as detailed below.

-After this step is completed, the entirety of the final analysis can be run by running the `final_analysis/main.py` file in Python:
+After this step is completed, the entirety of the final analysis can be run by running the `main.py` file in Python:

 **For Windows Users**
 ```
-python final_analysis/main.py
+python main.py
 ```

 **For MacOS/Linux Users**
 ```
-python3 final_analysis/main.py
+python3 main.py
 ```

 Note that all necessary input data (i.e. the output of the LDA model and additional files) must be present in order for the code to properly run.
-The code will create all figures and tables and store them in the `final_analysis/data/paper_assets/` directory.
+The code will create all figures and tables and store them in the `data/paper_assets/` directory.

 ## Data